lkyungho/traffic-light-controller/README.md

 # Traffic Light Controller
-Traffic Light Controller at a Junction
+Traffic lights control system at a Junction

+User can control the duration of the red light and the yellow light
 ```
 * Hardware: Altera DE0-CV board
 * Software: VHDL